Disable monitoring of your VMs in VM insights

 - Sign in to the Azure portal.

 - In the Azure portal, select All services.
 In the list of resources, enter Log Analytics.
 As you begin typing, the list filters suggestions based on your input.
 Select Log Analytics.

 - In your list of Log Analytics workspaces, select the workspace you chose when you enabled VM insights.

-- On the left, select Solutions.
+- On the left, select Legacy solutions.

 - In the list of solutions, select VMInsights(workspace name).
 On the Overview page for the solution, select Delete.
-When prompted to confirm, select Yes.
+When you're prompted to confirm, select Yes.

 Disable monitoring and keep the workspace

 If your Log Analytics workspace still needs to support monitoring from other sources, you can disable monitoring on the VM that you used to evaluate VM insights.
 For Azure VMs, you remove the dependency agent VM extension and the Log Analytics agent VM extension for Windows or Linux directly from the VM.

 - Azure Automation manages the VM to orchestrate processes or to manage configuration or updates.